-Companies interested in registering trademarks or brand names must apply at the State Intellectual Property Office where all information and Transposition forms are available.
-Some information and Transposition forms can also be obtained at the State Intellectual Property Office web page: http://www.dziv.hr/en/intellectual-property-protection/trademarks/, http://www.dziv.hr/files/File/obrasci/zig/z-1.pdf
+Companies interested in registering trademarks or brand names must apply at the State Intellectual Property Office where information and forms are available.
+Some information on the registration process in Croatia can be found on the State Intellectual Property Office's web page: Trademarks.

-Besides trademark protection in the national offices of the EU Member States, there is possibility to protect a Community Trade Mark.
-A Community Trade Mark (CTM) is valid in all Member States of the European Union, and the registration procedure is carried out by the Office for Harmonization in the Internal Market (OHIM) with headquarters in Alicante, Spain.
+Besides trademark protection at the EU Member State level, it also is possible to seek a Community Trade Mark.
+A Community Trade Mark (CTM) is valid in all Member States of the European Union, and the registration procedure is carried out by the Office for Harmonization in the Internal Market (OAMI) which is headquartered in Alicante, Spain.
 A CTM is valid in the European Union as a whole, it is not possible to limit protection geographically only to certain Member States.